AlexanderSWilliams/Anti-IP-License/README.md

 **Public Requirement**

-If You own IP to a Public Restricted object, then Your Permissions Require You to either a) Publicly License Your rights including the Restricted object or b) assign all Your IP in that object to a person or entity that has Publicly Licensed their rights under this document.
+If You own IP to a Public Restricted object, then Your Permissions Require You to Publicly License Your rights including the Restricted object.

 **Judicial Remedy**